-Initial MO (Table 3-6) have been established for this indicator due to extensive data gaps which are discussed in Section 3.7.8.7.
-The MO for the chronic lowering of groundwater elevations will be used as a proxy for interconnected surface waters.
-Wells within one mile of interconnected surface water features will be used for monitoring groundwater levels (Figure 3-6)
+Interim MOs (Table 3-6) have been established for this indicator due to extensive data gaps which are discussed in Section 3.7.8.7.
+The MOs for the chronic lowering of groundwater elevations will be used as a proxy for interconnected surface waters.
+Wells within the upper aquifer will be used for monitoring groundwater levels (Figure 3-6)